-- Wear protective equipment. - ▶ Close shut-off damper to inlet and outlet connections. - Watch for deposits and condensate of the conveyed medium in the fan and ductwork
+- Wear protective equipment. - Close shut-off damper to inlet and outlet connections. - Watch for deposits and condensate of the conveyed medium in the fan and ductwork.

-- · Switch off fan and FC (option) and prepare them for removal: - · Allow to cool down. - · Close shut-off dampers in supply air and discharge air ductwork. - Drain and dispose of condensate in the condensate drain (option). - · To be completed by electrician: - Switch off higher-level control and FC. - Secure isolation switch with a personal padlock to prevent unauthorized energization and hang tag. - Remove power to the fan and additional electrical components on all phases, and disconnect the electrical connection. - · Remove piping and ductwork connections: - Disconnect the drain pipe to the siphon from casing drain type V (option). - · Remove sleeves on inlet and outlet connections. - · Loosen threaded fasteners for the vibration absorbers on the support. - Prepare fan for disposal in a location suitable for this purpose.
+- Switch off fan and FC (option) and prepare them for removal: - · Allow to cool down. - · Close shut-off dampers in supply air and discharge air ductwork. - Drain and dispose of condensate in the casing drain (option). - To be completed by electrician: - Switch off higher-level control and FC. - Secure isolation switch with a personal padlock to prevent unauthorized energization and hang tag. - Remove power to the fan and additional electrical components on all phases, and disconnect the electrical connection. - · Remove piping and ductwork connections: - Disconnect or remove the drain pipe to the siphon from casing drain type F or V (option). - · Remove sleeves on inlet and outlet connections. - Loosen threaded fasteners for the vibration absorbers on the support. - Prepare the fan for removal and disposal in a location suitable for this purpose.